-While this is an economic, environmental, and therefore political issue, above all it is a human health and human rights issue.
-Some people benefit from this industry while others are negatively impacted.
-Water contamination, air pollution, noise, light, odors, road damage, nuisances, property rights violations, negative effects on businesses, and other problems are common complaints from area residents.
+Our mission at ArkansasFracking.org is to educate the public on the dangers of hydraulic fracturing, commonly known as "fracking."
+This is an economic, environmental, and political issue, but above all it is a human health and human rights issue.
+Water contamination, air pollution, noise and light pollution, odors, road damage, property rights violations, negative effects on local businesses, and other problems are common complaints from are residents.

 These problems not only impact the people in the area, but their pets, their livestock, and their crops.
 Wildlife and plants in the area are also affected.
-The effects are not confined within the Fayetteville Shale area, as the water people drink, some of the food that people eat, and the air people breathe may come from within the Fayetteville Shale area.
+The effects are not confined within the Fayetteville Shale area, as the water people drink, the food that people eat, and the air people breathe may come from within the Fayetteville Shale.

-We focus on public awareness through this website, public presentations, media interviews, reports, social media, and a documentary that is currently in production.
+We focus on public awareness through this website, public presentations, media interviews, reports, social media, and a documentary which is now available online.

 We work with area residents, industry employees, industry regulators, government officials, and other grass-roots organizations to help eliminate negative impacts.

 We have conducted research on air quality, which has been peer-reviewed and published, and are currently researching effects to public drinking water through GIS and mapping.

 Watch our Documentary: "Land of Opportunity"